tyleretters/lordsofthepit.com/2020-11-07-the-brawlening.md

 For all his effort, Danny was playing only for glory, as there was no 1st place prize.
 Based on his winning deck, though, I think a CE Lich would be appropriate, with the phrase “Still a lich in my book” scrawled across it.
 I’ll be sending it to him once I get the order in and the card properly altered.

-![](assets/images/2020/FallBrawl/gnarliestbrew.jpeg)

 A Golden Zuran Orb was awarded for “gnarliest brew” to Winconsinite Robert Vincent, who had the greatest number of *Ice Age* and *Homelands* cards (42) across his two decks.
 His OS95 BU control deck used Old School staples like Mind Whip, Seizures, and Lim-Dul’s Hex to grind out his opponent.

+![](assets/images/2020/FallBrawl/gnarliestbrew.jpeg)

+As we closed out this year's Fall Brawl with a fitting webcam happy hour to swap stories of bad beats, we took a moment to welcome our newest Lord of the Pit, Tim Baran, to the crew.
+Tim made his debut at our December 2018 "Ice Storm Social" event and has been a Chicago mainstay ever since, battling in the realms of Old School, Middle School and Vintage.
+Lord Baran won the A.M.
+Vintage tournament at this years Lords Haüs.
+Welcome, Tim!

+![]assets/images/2020/FallBrawl/baranlotp.png)

 ## Batch I Standings & OS95 Gallery